h3nnn4n/Reverse-Engineering-the-GameBoy-Tetris/mem_locations.md

    * 0x05 Transition to the B-Type game score screen
    * 0x0b B-Type game score screen

+ * 0xff9e: The number of lines cleared.
+This value is shown in hexadecimal, but it skips 0xa to 0xe, so the hexadecimal value can be read as decimal.
+This is incremented as soon as the piece lands.
+ * 0xffe7: Is the last digit of the total lines cleared.
+Maybe the rest is in another address.
+This is incremented as soon as the piece lands.
+ * 0x9951: The first digit of the total of lines cleared that is show at the screen.
+ * 0x9950: The second digit of the total of lines cleared that is show at the screen.
+This has the default value of 0x2f, which means "Dont print me"
+ * 0x994f: The third digit of the total of lines cleared that is show at the screen.
+This has the default value of 0x2f, which means "Dont print me"

  * 0xff93: The X position for the falling piece
  * 0xff92: The Y position for the falling piece